Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Discussion

 The use of containers for the algorithmic submission comes with an increased risk of unintended and unexpected technical failures for the participants.
-For this reason, we made an independent \textit{preliminary} test set available to the participants.
-To avoid overfitting of hyperparameters to this set by the participants and, at the same time, to reduce the computational budget required to evaluate the containers, one daily execution was admitted during a two-week time frame prior to the submission.
+For this reason, we made an independent \textit{preliminary} test set available to the participants. { Additionally, test cases were shipped with the container. }To avoid overfitting of hyperparameters to this set by the participants and, at the same time, to reduce the computational budget required to evaluate the containers, one daily execution was admitted during a two-week time frame prior to the submission.
 Since overfitting could still not be ruled out, in this version of the challenge, we opted to use four independent (disjointed from the challenge test set) domains in this phase.

+{ For every detected object, the submission format provided a field for the detection class (\ac{MF} or \ac{NMF}) as well as for the detection score, which we used for an automatic evaluation of the \ac{AP} score.
+It was not mandatory to provide meaningful values in the score field, however.
+Consequently, we were only able to determine \ac{AP} scores as well as precision-recall curves for the approaches where these scores were meaningful, whereas the other approaches were excluded in Figures \ref{fig:ap_metrics}, \ref{fig:pr_curve}, and \ref{fig:phh3-gt}.

+Overall, the usage of containers for algorithmic submissions presented challenges that required careful handling, and our approach of providing a preliminary test set and imposing limitations on executions helped address some of the associated risks.
+However, since the independence of the test set is of utmost importance for a data challenge, we contend that these additional efforts are well-justified. }